symfony/symfony-docs/components/lock.rst

 .. caution::

-    Because the ``ConsensusStrategy`` requires more 50% + 1 servers to be available, in order to offer an highest availability, the simplest valid cluster size is three instances, which allows for a single master failure.
+    In order to get high availability when using the ``ConsensusStrategy``, the minimum cluster size must be three servers.
+This allows the cluster to keep working when a single server fails (because this strategy requires that the lock is acquired in more than half of the servers).

 Reliability
 -----------